wpendl99/.github/profile/webServices/webSocket/chat.md

 # ☑ Assignment

-You can find the complete example described above this [GitHub repository](https://github.com/webprogramming260/websocket-chat).
+You can find the complete example described above in this [GitHub repository](https://github.com/webprogramming260/websocket-chat).

 1. Clone the repository.
 1. Run `npm install` from a console window in the example directory.
 1. Open up the code in VS Code and review what it is doing.
 1. Run and debug the example by pressing `F5`.
 You may need to select node.js as the debugger the first time you run.
-1. Open a couple browser windows to http://localhost:8080 and start using the chat interface to send messages between the windows.
+1. Open multiple browser windows and point them to http://localhost:8080 and start chatting.
 1. Use the browser's debugger to view the WebSocket communication.

 When you are done submit a description of something you found interesting to the Canvas assignment.